top of page

 Model Words in the Here and Now

-Children learn language best when it’s connected to real experiences in the here and now.
 Use your voice, gestures, and facial expressions to show what a word means in the moment.

 For example, say and point to HELP while opening a snack bag, model SAD or MAD when your child is crying, or point to FUNNY or HAPPY while laughing together.